 If facts are true, it doesn’t matter when they were discovered.

-They all point to Jesus’ presence in reality today.
-They support the reality of a Creator, the reality of sin, the Bible’s reliability and revelation, Jesus's life, death, resurrection, ascension & Spiritual presence down to the present day.
-These facts provide a reasonable foundation for the Christian worldview in today’s world.
+And those facts together point to Jesus’ presence not only in the past but today as well.
+They support the present realities of: a Creator, and of sin, the Bible’s reliability and revelation, Jesus's life, death, resurrection, ascension, & Spiritual presence, including in our present day.
+These facts provide a reasonable foundation for the Christian worldview for today’s world.

-Moreover these facts apply today to you: your existence is evidence of God.
-Your life, every breath you take, is evidence for God.
-Your Bible reliably explains your sin, the struggle & grace in your life.
-And it establishes facts about your saviour.
-Such facts from the past remain relevant to what’s true in the present in your world today.
+Moreover these facts still apply to YOU today: your existence is evidence of God, your life, every breath you take, are facts.
+Your Bible reliably explains your sin, the struggle & grace in your life, and it establishes facts about your saviour.
+Such facts from the past remain relevant to what’s true in the present in your life.

--Archaeological finds increasingly confirm the places and events of the Bible.
+-Archaeological finds which increasingly confirm the places and events of the Bible.

 -Mendel’s Accountant, shows the deleterious effects of mutations over time, disproving evolution as a source of complexity.